checkeverything.ch

 Key Takeaways

-• Six cantons have a statutory minimum wage in 2026: Geneva (CHF 24.59/h), Lucerne (CHF 22.75/h, new), Basel-Stadt (CHF 22.20/h), Neuchatel (CHF 21.72/h), Jura (CHF 21.40/h) and Ticino (CHF 19.75/h without CLA)
+• Five cantons have a statutory minimum wage in 2026: Geneva (CHF 24.59/h), Basel-Stadt (CHF 22.20/h), Jura (CHF 21.40/h), Neuchatel (CHF 21.35/h) and Ticino (CHF 20.00 to CHF 20.50/h, by sector)

-• No national minimum wage in Switzerland: a 2014 popular initiative was rejected by 76 percent of voters
+• No national minimum wage in Switzerland: a 2014 popular initiative was rejected by about 76 percent of voters

 • Geneva pays the most: CHF 24.59 per hour, one of the highest minimums worldwide in purchasing power terms

-Cantons with Minimum Wage 2026
+Cantons with a Statutory Minimum Wage 2026

 CantonMinimum/hourMonthly (100%)*Effective from